-- Please note that if you choose to buy a standard non-wired bra and do not have it altered in any way, the product will not be exempt from VAT
+- Please note, if you choose to buy a standard non-wired bra and do not have it altered in any way, the product will not be exempt from VAT.

 If you purchase a bra from us in store, our Partners can guide you through the process of claiming VAT back.
 If you buy from us online, please contact our Customer Services team on 08456 049 049.

-This level of control is supportive and sculpting and is great for a night out or all day events
+This level is supportive and sculpting and is great for a night out or all-day events.

 How to get the most out of your shapewear

-Always “step into” your shapewear as this helps to keep the control panels and seams in the correct position on the body.
+- Always “step into” your shapewear; this will help to keep the control panels and seams in the correct position on your body.

-Always buy your dress size and don’t be tempted to go down a size.
-If the shapewear is too small it will roll up or dig in, whereas the correct size will flatter and sculpt your figure.
+- Always buy your actual dress size.
+If your shapewear is too small it will roll up or dig in; the correct size will flatter and sculpt your figure.

-Different outfits or problem areas require different styles of shapewear and/or varying levels of control to ensure a smooth finish under clothing.
+- Different outfits or problem areas may require different styles of shapewear as well as varying levels of support to ensure a smooth finish under clothing.

 Tips to look after your lingerie

-- Always wash according to the garment care label
+- Always wash your lingerie according to the garment care label.

-- If you can machine wash, do so on a low temperature and a delicate cycle.
-We also advise using a lingerie bag when washing by machine
+- If you can machine wash, do so at a low temperature and on a delicate cycle.
+Use a lingerie bag when washing by machine.

-- Dry bras flat so they don’t stretch and they retain their shape
+- Dry bras flat so they don’t stretch and retain their shape.

-- Don’t put your bras or shapewear in a tumble dryer or use an iron on them
+- Tumble dry your bras or shapewear or use an iron on them.

-- Don’t twist or wring your bras when drying as this could damage the cups and underwires
+- Twist or wring your bras when drying as this could damage the cups and underwires.

-- Don’t use clothes pegs on the bra cup as this can distort the foam
+- Use clothes pegs on bra cups as this can distort the foam.

 - Dry lingerie on a radiator.